SPIresearch/IoT-V2E/README.md

 ### Inference:：
 Run retrieval_indatabase.py (single-GPU training) Modify the parameters according to your own situation.
 We provide the pre-trained weights of the feature extraction network Attnsleep for EEG signal.(pre_attn.py)

+Additionally, you can set the video data augmentation method for R3D in "dataset/dataloader_manger.py" according to your needs.dataset/dataloader_manger.py